-The seven principles of the UK Stewardship Code were adopted by the Financial Reporting Council on 2nd July 2010.
+On 10 June 2019 the requirements of the Shareholder Rights Directive II (“SRD II”) came in to force.
+These rules continue along a similar path as the UK Stewardship Code ( the “Code”) which was adopted by the Financial Reporting Council on 2nd July 2010, in promoting common stewardship objectives between institutional investors and asset managers.
 Stewardship is the process by which Kintbury Capital LLP (“Kintbury”) protects and manages our clients’ investments by actively monitoring investee companies inclusive of liaising with company management or brokers on strategy, performance, governance and risk management.

 Principle 1: Institutional Investors should publicly disclose their policy on how they will discharge their stewardship responsibilities